Italo-99/manipulators/README.md

 ### The manipulator menu node

-The manipulator menu node can be used to perform different actions with the manipulator.
+The manipulator menu node can be used to perform different actions with the manipulator, it has a simple command line interface.

 To run the manipulator menu: